Log in or create a free Rosenverse account to watch this video.

 •

-Centralizing research requests via intake forms helps prioritize studies that serve the whole organization rather than isolated needs.
+Centralizing research requests via intake forms helps prioritize studies that serve multiple teams and company goals.

 -